Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-25-Producing-and-implementing/Section-02-Presenting-the-solution/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [25.1 Building the solution](../Section-01-Building-the-solution/index.md).

 By the end of this section, you will be able to:

 - Analyse different audience types and tailor presentations to their specific needs and interests